 After a night of drunken revelry during the summer of 1886, Billy Sunday told his drinking buddies, “Goodbye.
 I’m going to Jesus Christ.”
 In his autobiography, Sunday wrote of how he was scared to tell his teammates he was reforming.
 The first man he saw at the park was Kelly, who said, “Bill, I’m proud of you.
 Religion is not my strong suit, but I’ll help you all I can.”
 That statement sums up his character – generous to a fault, willing to help everyone, but unable to tame his own demons.

 The 1886 pennant race was a tight battle between the White Stockings and the Detroit Wolverines.
-The race came down to the end of September.
-Both teams played against Philadelphia.
-The White Stockings won their series, the Wolverines lost theirs, and Chicago won the pennant.
+The race came down to the end of September, when Chicago prevailed.
 Immediately after the season Anson and Spalding took the team to Washington, where they met with President Grover Cleveland.
 Kelly counted that as one of the greatest achievements of his life.

 Again Kelly played all over the field – mainly outfield and catcher, but also first base, second base, shortstop, and third base.
 Once again St. Louis won the American Association pennant.
 This time Spalding and Von der Ahe agreed to make the series a best-of-seven, with the first three games in Chicago, the next three in St. Louis, and the final game, if necessary, on neutral ground.
 The winner was supposed to take the entire gate for the series; the loser would get nothing.
 Chicago took two of the first three games.
 Kelly didn’t hit much, but made some heady plays at catcher, picking off the speedy Arlie Latham at second base on a dropped ball and tagging out Yank Robinson at home and holding on to the ball despite being spiked in the collision.